Kanna Mori

-Profile and career
+Early life and career

 Although she was born in Toyama, she actually grew up in the Kansai region, having lived in Moriguchi, Osaka from age two until the fifth grade, and in Kyoto from the fifth grade until the second year of junior high school.
 When she moved to Tokyo due to her father's work, she began modeling for women's fashion magazines at the recommendation of a relative.
-Later, after gaining an interest in acting through an audition for a commercial, she was introduced to Hirata Office and began her acting career.
+Later, after gaining an interest in acting through an audition for a commercial, she was introduced to and began her acting career.
 She graduated from Tokyo Metropolitan Tamagawa High School.
 After appearing in films such as "Utatama", she began her full-fledged acting career in 2009, playing the heroine Hikari Natsumi in " Kamen Rider Decade ".

 She won the audition for the role of a female detective partner to the lead actor, Ikki Sawamura, in the drama Tokyo Metropolitan Police Department Missing Persons Investigation Unit from among 2,298 other candidates.
 In June 2017, she moved from Hirata Office to Sony Music Artists and changed her stage name to Kanna Moriya.

 On July 1, 2021, after her marriage to Yudai Baba, she also announced that she had left her agency, Sony Music Artists, and had changed her stage name back to her real name, Kanna Mori.

 As of January 2024, she is listed as an artist affiliated with GATE, and in July of the same year, she co-starred with Shiho Kato in the MBS / TBS drama series Ayaka Is In Love with Hiroko, marking her first lead role in a television drama.